’90s No. 1s Revisited

 What a lightweight summertime frolic!
 “Dreamlover” is a simple song, repeating the same two chords over and over — a trick she would repeat later on “Fantasy,” then again on “Heartbreaker.”
 Carey, in the spirit of great Pop songwriters, seems more interested in catchy melodies than innovative chord progressions.
 But like Janet Jackson’s “That’s The Way Love Goes” a few months earlier, this track achieves optimum synergy of vocal performance, lyrics, backing track and video.
 With “Dreamlover,” the whole is greater than the sum of its parts.
 And it just puts a smile on your face.

-Was it dope?
-Yes, this single represented a bit of a reboot of Carey’s popularity, and of course it drove sales of what would become her best-selling album of all time.
+This single represented a bit of a reboot of Carey’s popularity, and of course it drove sales of what would become her best-selling album of all time.
 It was a bit more saccharine than what we’d seen from her previously, but a little sugar is nice every now and again.

 Does it hold up?
 As of this writing, “Dreamlover” is only the 28th most viewed video on Carey’s YouTube channel.
 That’s not a scientific measure of durability, but it indicates that perhaps this track isn’t among the most sought-after works in Carey’s catalog.
 The instrumental sounds mildly dated, and the song has an innocence that’s rare to find today, but it also has a fundamentally classic, timeless quality that holds up pretty well.